emper0r/IVAO-status/README.rst

 - htoothrot at #pyqt in irc.freenode.net to help me sometimes too, and

-- Arnd Wippermann to help me at OpenLayers-list for show me how javascript works and tracking with lines and Google Layer
+- Arnd Wippermann to help me at OpenLayers-list for show me how javascript works and Google Layer with OpenStreetMap

+- And all my friends for testing my hobbie and push me to become this for a better app.